dprint/dprint/website/src/config.md

 }
 ```

-This is only necessary in the config file—a CLI argument that names an existing file or directory is matched literally.

 ## Includes

 The `includes` property can be used to limit dprint to only formatting certain files.
 Generally, you don't need to bother providing this.